Amplitude Structure of Optical Vortices Determines Annihilation Dynamics

-We use a 2D fitting routine, with Equation~\ref{eq:psitwovortex}, on the amplitude of the field at the imaging plane to measure the initial condition parameters including the beam waist, initial vortex separation and core sizes which are then used in the simulation for comparison with the experimental measurement.
+We used a 2D fitting routine, with Equation~\ref{eq:psitwovortex}, on the amplitude of the field at the imaging plane to measure the initial condition parameters including the beam waist, initial vortex separation and core sizes which were then used in the simulation for comparison with the experimental measurement.
 In the bottom left of Fig. \ref{fig:separation}, we show a quantitative comparison of the separation between the vortices.
 The experimental vortex separation and the numerical simulation also show a very strong agreement between the experiment and simulation, including the fact that the vortices are pushed farther away from each other before moving toward each other and annihilating.

-The vortices are not small enough to observe the small oscillations shown in the $c_r =0.05$ mm case in Fig. \ref{fig:numerical} since the setup is limited by the numerical aperture of the system.
+The vortices are not small enough to observe the small oscillations shown in the $\mathrm{c_r} =0.05$ mm case in Fig. \ref{fig:numerical} since the setup is limited by the numerical aperture of the system.
 It is possible to use lenses of smaller focal lengths, but the trade off was made by using longer focal length lenses to ease in alignment of the imaging system, reducing the likelihood of magnification errors, and therefore inaccurate vortex separation measurements, with beam propagation.
 Additionally, we experimentally measured vortex separation for three different core sizes, shown in the bottom right of Fig.~\ref{fig:separation}, which confirm smaller annihilation distances for large cores and farther distances for small cores.
+The top row of Fig. \ref{fig:separation} is experimental data with no fitting or approximations applied; likewise, in the bottom row, all experimental vortex locations (dots and symbols) are measured directly from the experimental data as measured by the CCD---not from fitted fields.
+These identified positions of the vortices are overlaid with the corresponding experimental phase measurement, to verify that the vortex positions identified are consistent to within one to two pixels of the vortex center of the phase image.